hiimtmac/SwiftyGraphQL/README.md

 ### Fragment

-The protocol `GraphQLFragmentRepresentable` can allow objects to easily be encoded into a query or request.
+The protocol `GraphQLFragment` can allow objects to easily be encoded into a query or request.

 ```swift
 struct Object {